© 2025 Marfa Public Radio

 The Texas Court of Criminal Appeals reversed that ruling, clearing the way for Roberson’s execution again.
 But the Texas Supreme Court, usually the state’s court of last resort for civil cases, ruled the subpoena must be honored and thus blocked Roberson’s execution.

 Gov. Greg Abbott’s office remained quiet on Roberson’s case until Sunday, when his office urged the Texas Supreme Court to reject the House's subpoena of Roberson.
-In a letter, Abbott’s general counsel James Sullivan wrote only the governor may grant clemency and delay executions for 30 days, but state lawmakers have effectively delayed Roberson’s execution for 90 days, violating the separation of powers outlined in the Texas Constitution.
+In a letter, Abbott’s general counsel James Sullivan wrote only the governor may grant clemency and delay executions for 30 days, but state lawmakers have effectively delayed Roberson’s execution for much longer, violating the separation of powers outlined in the Texas Constitution.

 “Nobody other than the Governor, in any branch of this State’s government, can exercise that constitutional clemency power,” Sullivan wrote.
 “Not the House Committee on Criminal Jurisprudence.
 Not the 53rd Judicial District Court of Travis County.
 Not the Court of Criminal Appeals.
 Not even the Supreme Court of Texas.”